Project Management

 Project Management functions, from a broad perspective of business development, include:

-- Achieving Specific Results – Project Management ensures achieving business results such as increased market share, entering new markets, or developing new partnerships.
+2. Achieving specific business results such as increased market share, entering new markets, or developing new partnerships.

-- Managing Constraints – Project Management allocates resources and controls costs to ensure project execution.
+4. Managing constraints by allocating resources and controlling costs to ensure project execution.

-- Managing Teamwork – Project Management coordinates tasks of team members toward the same goals
+5. Managing Teamwork by coordinating tasks of team members toward the same goals

 A dedicated project manager is the person that makes Project Management effective.
-The project manager role is crucial for managing complex projects successfully, especially in a business development context where projects directly contribute to the growth and success of the organization.
+The project management professional role is crucial for managing complex projects successfully, especially in a business development context where projects directly contribute to the growth and success of the organization.

 Who is a Project Manager?